RobertJansen1/OpenStack-Docs/_posts/volume/2024-01-16-Encrypted-volumes.md

 % openstack volume type list
 ```

-This will give a list of available volune types.
+This will give a list of available volume types.
 It will show the "ID", "Name"  and whether the volume type is public or private.

 ## Viewing a specific volume